Virgin Galactic's supersonic plane reaches space

-Virgin Galactic's supersonic space plane soared into the upper reaches of Earth's atmosphere Thursday for a milestone flight.
-The successful flight indicates the company is not far off from sending tourists to space.
+(CNN) -- Virgin Galactic's supersonic space plane soared into the upper reaches of Earth's atmosphere Thursday for a milestone test flight.
+It indicates the company is not far off from sending tourists to space.

 The rocket-powered plane, VSS Unity, was flown by two veteran pilots to a maximum altitude of 51.4 miles, surpassing the 50-mile mark that the US government recognizes as the edge of space.
 It uses the 50-mile mark to award astronaut wings.